Guidance for Industry: Food Allergen Labeling Exemption Petitions and Notifications

 - The number of individuals enrolled and challenged in each study;

-- A clinical description of each individual challenged [e.g., age, gender, nationality/ race, skin prick test or in vitro immunoglobulin E (IgE; the class of antibodies involved in allergic reactions) results if these are available, medical history, history of food allergic disease (e.g., frequency and severity of prior reactions), co-morbidities] and any medications that were used during the challenge; and
+- All available clinical information for each individual challenged [e.g., age, gender, nationality/ race, skin prick test or in vitro immunoglobulin E (IgE; the class of antibodies involved in allergic reactions) results if these are available, medical history, history of food allergic disease (e.g., frequency and severity of prior reactions), co-morbidities] and any medications that were used during the challenge; and

 - Information supporting that, at the time of testing, all individuals challenged were allergic to the major food allergen that was the source of the ingredient and that they represent the range of sensitivities in the allergic population for that major food allergen.